open-obfuscator/doc/omvll/introduction/getting-started/index.md

 ### O-MVLL Configuration File

-Firstly, the O-MVLL's Python file is not always located next to the clang binary and we might want to change the name of the file.
+Firstly, the O-MVLL Python configuration file is not always located next to the clang binary and we might want to change the name of the file.

 By default, O-MVLL tries to import `omvll_config.py` from **the current directory** in which **clang is called**.
 If this file can't be resolved, it raises the following error: